-- \ Requests to replace bus emission reduction devices or device components in order to maintain compliance with or exceed CARB requirements, including first-time retrofits, upgrades, replacements and spares, will be treated as Score 16 projects, subject to the following requirements. - \ In order to be treated as Score 16, devices or components must be installed on buses that are scheduled to remain in service until at least 2019 for funds programmed in FY2014-15, and until at least 2020 for funds programmed in FY2015-16.
-Devices or components to be installed on buses that are scheduled to be replaced prior to the specified years will be treated as Preventive Maintenance (Score 9). - \ Requests to procure spare devices or components up to 10% of the operators current device inventory will be treated as Score 16.
-Spare devices or components in excess of 10% of the inventory will be treated as Preventive Maintenance (Score 9) - \ Projects treated as Score 16 under the bus emission reduction device funding program require a 50% local match, rather than the standard 20%.
-The intent of this element is to encourage cost-effective use of the region's limited capital funding, and to align with the original policy for procuring the devices, which had the regional contribution to NOx reduction and the local contribution for PM reduction. - \ Participation in the program is entirely voluntary.
+• Requests to replace bus emission reduction devices or device components in order to maintain compliance with or exceed CARB requirements, including first-time retrofits, upgrades, replacements and spares, will be treated as Score 16 projects, subject to the following requirements:

+- Devices or components must be installed on buses that are scheduled to remain in service for at least five (5) years from year of programming.
+Devices or components to be installed on buses that are scheduled to be replaced prior to the specified years will be treated as Preventive Maintenance (Score 9). - Requests to procure spare devices or components up to 10% of the operators' current device inventory will be treated as Score 16.
+Spare devices or components in excess of 10% of the inventory will be treated as Preventive Maintenance (Score 9) - Projects treated as Score 16 under the bus emission reduction device funding program require a 50% local match, rather than the standard 20%.
+The intent of this element is to encourage cost-effective use of the region's limited capital funding, and to align with the original policy for procuring the devices, which had the regional contribution to NOx reduction and the local contribution for PM reduction. - Participation in the program is entirely voluntary.
 It is the responsibility of each operator to determine the best approach to achieving and maintaining compliance with CARB requirements.